grackle-project/grackle/CONTRIBUTING.rst

 access it, read it, make modifications, etc.  It will put the repository in a local directory of the same name as the repository in the current working directory.
-You should also run the following command, to make sure you have the most up-to-date version of grackle checked out in your working directory.
+You should also run the following command, to make sure you have the most up-to-date version of Grackle checked out in your working directory.

 .. code-block:: bash